 funcompiled and automatically partitioned across multiple devices.

+NOTE: This function is now equivalent to jax.jit please use that instead.
 The returned function has semantics equivalent to those of

 fun, but is compiled to an XLA computation that runs across multiple devices (e.g. multiple GPUs or multiple TPU cores).
 This can be useful if the jitted version of